Helping Illinois parents navigate the new Allocation of Parental Responsibilities Statute

 The parents are under scrutiny

 The judge will of course look at each parent’s living arrangement and financial situation.
-These influence not just the allocation of parental rights but child support.
+These influence not just the allocation of child custody but also child support.

-The judge is also likely to be sensitive to parental alienation.
-This is a common problem in allocation of parental responsibilities disputes and may involve the following inappropriate behaviors:
+The judge is also likely to be sensitive to parental alienation during family separation.
+This is a common problem in child custody disputes and may involve the following inappropriate behaviors: